 The 3849+10 kb C->T mutation is categorized as a Class V mutation (leading to reduced amounts of CFTR proteins at the cell surface).
 The 3849+10 kb C->T mutation leads to a specific splicing defect in the CFTR, resulting in the inclusion of 84 intronic nucleotides as a cryptic exon in the CFTR RNA.
 This cryptic exon contains a premature stop codon, leading to the degradation of a significant fraction of the RNA by the Nonsense mediated mRNA decay )NMD( mechanism, as well as to the production of truncated non-functional CFTR protein.

 Although CFTR modulators are approved for patients carrying the 3849 mutation in US, their effect is very minimal.
+In EU, due to the lack of efficacy, no CFTR modulator drugs are approved for those specific patients.
 Therefore, a treatment with higher efficacy is needed for patients carrying the 3849 mutation.

-The program is in advanced stages, aiming for phase 1/2 clinical study initiation in 2022.
+The Program is in phase 1-2 clinical study